Read the secret report showing the government’s assessment of over 300 strikes.

 ♦ 2 injured

 The civilian casualty figures included in this summary are based on the following reports: Pakistani intelligence and security officials (Reuters, Express Tribune, Guardian) named Taliban commander (Reuters, Express Tribune).

-In the fourth US drone attack in as many days, the CIA bombed a house and a vehicle in Shana Kora village, 10 kilometers from Miranshah.
-Between 5 and 25 people were killed in the 7pm attack, including Badruddin Haqqani, son of the Haqqani leader and the network’s military commander.
+In the fourth US drone attack in as many days, the CIA bombed a house and a vehicle in Shana Kora village, 10km from Miranshah.
+Between five and 25 people were killed in the 7pm attack, reportedly including Badruddin Haqqani, son of the Haqqani leader and the network’s military commander.
+The group confirmed his death in September 2013 in a video message that included a statement acknowledging his death from Mullah Muhammed Omar, leader of the Afghan Taliban .
 In May 2011 the UN Security Council had listed Haqqani as a supporter of al Qaeda, stating: